msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 rarely prepare this type of output for a client (either internal or external).
-Since logit coefficients are in fact log odds ratios that describe changes in the log-odds of a product being chosen, they lack the intuitive understanding I preferr to use when describing model results.
-Efforts to convert the log odds ratio into more easily understandable items like odds rations or percent change in the odds are also, in my opinion, not inuitive.
+Since logit coefficients are in fact log odds ratios that describe changes in the log-odds of a product being chosen, they lack the intuitive understanding I prefer to use when describing model results.
+Efforts to convert the log odds ratio into more easily understandable items like odds rations or percent change in the odds are also, in my opinion, not intuitive.
 So while I might look at results like this, along with other measure of model performance, I tend to prefer a different type of output when describing model outputs to others.

 #### Preferred Model Results